KSpaeth1866/coinbase-takehome/README.md

 One method of dealing with this could be passing the base_currency and quote_currency into a helper function that would output the correct product id, if one exists.
 Another could be trying to send two GET requests to `https://api-public.sandbox.gdax.com/products/<product-id>/book?level=2`, using `base-quote` and `quote-base` as `<product-id>`, and returning the successful response if available.

 For example, if we are passed USD as base and BTC as quote, the first solution would parse the base and quote into `BTC-USD` as the product id, which is faster as it only has a single GET request to the GDAX server.
-However, the first solution is less scalable without maintenance as if time a product id changed (i.e. `BTC-USD` => `USD-BTC`) or a new one is added (i.e. `ETH-GBP`) this function would need to be updated, otherwise the service would not respond correctly.
+However, the first solution is less scalable without maintenance as if a product id is changed (i.e. `BTC-USD` => `USD-BTC`) or a new one is added (i.e. `ETH-GBP`) this function would need to be updated, otherwise the service would not respond correctly.
 The second, however, would still get the correct/new orderbook, although it would be slower as it might require two requests.
-A combination that parses through the set product matching then tries both combinations if that fails would benefit from the speed of knowing the product ids while being more robust in the long term.
+A combination that parses through the set product matching then tries both combinations if that fails would benefit from the speed of knowing the product ids in advance while being more robust in the long term.

 For the purposes of this exercise I chose to simply parse the inputs per the product-ids above to keep it more simple.